weygoldt/labstarter/7_ai.md

 ### ✅ **When to Use AI for Coding**
 - If you have a **radical new idea** and want to quickly prototype a concept without much initial investment, AI can help generate a **starting point**.
 - If you're **stuck on a problem**, AI can provide **alternative approaches** that you might not have considered.
-- AI-generated code should be used as **inspiration, not a final solution**.
+- AI-generated code should be used as **inspiration, never as a final solution**.

 ### ❌ **What to Avoid**
-- **Never rely on AI to write your code for you.** It often produces code that appears correct but contains subtle errors.
+- **Never rely on AI to write your code for you.** It often produces code that appears correct but contains **subtle errors**.
 - **Always review the AI-generated code** before running it.
 Read every line to ensure you understand what it does.
 - **Use interactive debugging tools** (`IPython.embed()` or print statements) whenever AI-generated code introduces something unfamiliar.
-- **AI should assist your learning, not replace it.** If you blindly trust AI, you won’t develop real programming skills.
+- **AI should assist your learning, not replace it.** If you blindly trust AI, you will never develop real programming skills.

 ### 🚀 **Using GitHub Copilot**
 GitHub Copilot works directly in your editor and makes **auto-suggestions** while you type.
 It can significantly speed up coding, especially for repetitive tasks like creating figures or structuring code.
 However:

 - If you notice you’re relying too much on auto-completers, try **disabling them for a few days**.
 This self-check helps you assess your actual coding ability and prevents over-reliance.
+- If you find that you are unable to write anything without AI, stick with regular old google search for a few weeks.
+You will quickly see the difference.

 ---
 ## 📄 AI for Writing Manuscripts